 A surgical procedure in which damaged parts of the knee joint are replaced with artificial parts.
-Total knee replacements is a procedure which is performed for patients who are suffering from knee osteoarthritis mainly.
+Total knee replacement surgery is a procedure that is performed for patients who are suffering from knee osteoarthritis mainly.
 The aim of Total Knee Replacement is to remove pain and restore mobility.
 It allows you to be more active.
 It helps in relieving pain and restoring the function in knee joints.
 It is most commonly performed for osteoarthritis, and also for other knee diseases.

 SYMPTOMS OF KNEE OSTEOARTHRITIS:

 - Strolling, climbing stairs, and getting in and out of seats

 - Moderate or severe knee pain while resting, either day or night

 - Knee deformity — a bowing in or out of your knee

 - Chronic knee inflammation and swelling that does not improve with rest or medications

 - Failure to substantially improve with other treatments such as anti-inflammatory medications, cortisone injections, lubricating injections, physical therapy, or other surgeries

 - Extreme knee pain or firmness that restricts your regular exercises.